TRIPTYK/ember-common-ui/doc-app/tests/dummy/app/templates/docs/ember-ui/stack-list.md

 ### CSS

-**[data-content="expanded"]**: CSS class applied to S.Content div when the element is opened.
+**[data-is-expanded="true"]**: CSS class applied to S.Content div when the element is opened.
 It has to be implemented because otherwise, you can't see the difference between closed/opened element.

-**[data-content="hidden"]**: CSS class applied to S.Content div when the element is closed.
+**[data-is-expanded="false"]**: CSS class applied to S.Content div when the element is closed.
 It has to be implemented because otherwise, you can't see the difference between closed/opened element.